hassaan4584/Swiftjective-C/_posts/2019-04-02-making-pancakes.md

 ### Finding the Pancake Moments

 Why was it that I felt so peaceful, calm and balanced today?
 Enough to wake up early and jam on some delish pancakes.
-I've yearned wanted to answer that type of question for a long time.
+I've yearned to answer that type of question for a long time.
 And, being an engineer, long ago I started to document my "pancake" moments when they did pop up to later try extrapolate why they arrived.

 What I've found really isn't that exciting.
 There are a few commonalities among the corpus - such as a vacation or time off on the horizon, a date night with my wife, a fun event with one of my kids is coming, etc. But as I dug deeper into my Day One journal archives, I began to realize that I typically only journal when I'm at a high point.

 This was convenient for my current investigation, but the reality is that I couldn't really nail down why sometimes I take time for myself, and other times I don't.
-This time, I'd have to accept that this wasn't a problem I could analyze several different ways and apply several late nights to eventually uncover the answer to.
+This time, I'd have to accept that this wasn't a problem I could analyze several different ways and apply a few late nights to eventually uncover the answer to.

 > As a funny aside, when I was digging through my journal during this time my wife popped around the corner and casually asked "Watcha doin?".
 I said I was simply reading my journal, as saying I was in the middle of an in-depth investigation into why I can let myself relax enough to make pancakes and generally be normal was too odd of an answer.